Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/05_Software-Sharing-Practices.md

 ### Learning Activities

-- **Individual in-session activity** (30 mins): The learners should be given the following prompt to explore on their own: Look up the software policy of your research institute.
-What does it say about what software licenses researchers should apply?
+- **Individual in-session activity** (40 mins): The learners should be given the following prompt to explore on their own: Look up the software policy of your research institution.
+What does it say about what software licences researchers should apply?
 What does it say about copyright?
-If there is no policy, make a note of that, and try to see if there are any other guidelines (such as national laws or regulations) that are used instead.
-Each person should do a quick 2 minute summary about what they found.
+If there is no institutional policy, make a note of that, and try to see if there are any other guidelines (such as national laws or regulations) that are used instead.
+Each person should do a quick 2-minute summary about what they found.

 ### Materials to Prepare